INFO-698-InfoSci-Capstone/stats-games-r/analysis/logs/log.md

 3-7pm: Work on project proposal

 4/4/25
-12:30pm-4pm: Finish project proposal and email it to Dr.Wetherell for approval and signature 4pm-4:30pm: Update log in Github
-4:30-5pm: Updating RShiny code and testing it
+12:30pm-5pm: Finish project proposal and email it to Dr.Wetherell for approval and signature, Update log in Github, Updating RShiny code and testing it

+4/8/25
+7-8pm: Fixing criteria and running the game

+4/9/25
+1pm-
 ---